How to Pay Off Credit Card Debt

 Free Up Some Cash to Pay Debt Faster

-Start by tracking your spending for the next two weeks to find out where exactly your money is going (one month is even better).
-You might be surprised to learn that making your morning coffee instead of buying a $3 specialty drink will save you over $1,000 a year!
+You might be surprised to learn that making your morning coffee at home instead of buying a $3 specialty drink from your favourite coffee shop will save you over $1,000 a year!

 A man views his expenses to look for ways to save money

-If you’d like more ways to save on expenses, we have tons of ideas on our educational website, MyMoneyCoach.ca.
-Here are some great resources:
+Want to learn more ways to save on monthly expenses?
+We have tons of ideas on our educational website, MyMoneyCoach.ca.
+Here are some great resources to get you started:

 Struggling with credit card debt?